nhsconnect/Events-Management/pages/subscriptions/explore_create_subscription.md

 ## Response ##

-When a subscription request is successfully received by the NEMS, the Subscription will be assigned a logical ID and the NEMS will return a HTTP status code of "201 Created", along with a `Location` header containing the new ID of the created Subscription resource.
+When a subscription request is successfully received by the NEMS, the Subscription will be assigned a logical ID and the NEMS will return:
+- a HTTP status code of `201 Created`
+- a `Location` header containing the new logical ID of the created Subscription resource

+No payload will be returned with the successful response.

 ## Create Subscription Example ##